Tag Archives: Products Liability

 This entry was posted by on .

-According to the CPSC’s website, “[t]he recalled portable chargers can ignite, posing a fire hazard.”
+According to the CPSC’s website, “[t]he massagers can overheat while charging, posing fire and burn hazards.”

 Product images from the CPSC website are set forth below: